 Who Should Buy:

-- 4K gamers demanding ultra settings
+- 4K gamers demanding ultra settings with ray tracing enabled

-- Game developers needing mobile workstations
+- Game developers needing a portable mobile workstation

-- Those who can afford the $3,000-6,000 premium
+- Those who can comfortably afford the $3,000–6,000 entry price

 Who Should Wait:

-- Budget-conscious buyers (prices will drop 10-15% by Q2 2026)
+- Budget-conscious buyers — prices are expected to drop 10–15% by Q3 2026

 Stay ahead of the curve.
 Game at maximum settings.
 Create without limits.